 Get Wet at McHood Park at Clear Creek Reservoir

-For those on land, there are ramadas for shade, a playground with slides and swings and horseshoe pits.
+For those on land, there are hiking trails, swimming areas, ramadas for shade and picnicking, a playground with slides and swings and horseshoe pits.
 Plus, there’s a small campground.
 Each site has a picnic table, paved area for a trailer and a fire pit.

 Back in town, there are also 12 art galleries and a 9/11 Remembrance Garden where beams from 9/11 wreckage stand.
 At the 9/11 Memorial Park, two pieces of wreckage—mangled steel girders— from the towers remind visitors of the Sept.
 11, 2001, terrorist attacks in New York, Pennsylvania and Washington, D.C.

 “We were the only city in the U.S. for a while that had any of (the pieces of wreckage from the Twin Towers),” says Bob Hall, CEO of the Winslow Chamber of Commerce.
 “We promised New York we’d never forget and we have not.”

 Just three miles from Winslow, Ariz., lies Homolovi State Park where you can stretch your legs, tour ancient ruins and spend the night in the campground under dark night skies.
 The uncrowded park has great trails, sweeping views of the eastern part of the state, petroglyphs and walls of old Hopi residences.